johnsonAyo/solana-gif-collection/README.md

 # Solana GIF Portal Project

-connecting our blockchain through phantom solana wallet we will be reading and writing datas into the solana blockchain.
+connect your Phantom wallet and save gifs in the meterverse. the gif is 100% owned by you and saved to the solana blockchain

  Without backend, database or Api, the stateless solana blockchain is able to store our data which in this project is a link to a gif and displayed in our react client.